Reduviidae: Morphology

 The most distinctive feature of the family is that the tip of the proboscis fits into a ridged groove in the prosternum, where it can be used to produce sound by stridulation.
-Sound is made by rasping the proboscis against ridges in this groove stridulitrum (stridulatory organ).
+Sound is made by rasping the proboscis against ridges in this groove or stridulitrum (stridulatory organ).
 These sounds are often used to discourage predators.
 When harassed, many species can deliver a painful stab with the proboscis, injecting venom or digestive juices.
 The effects can be intensely painful and the injection from some species may be medically significant.

 Feeding

 Predatory Reduviidae use the long rostrum to inject a lethal saliva that liquefies the insides of the prey, which are then sucked out.
 The saliva contains enzymes that digest the tissues they swallow.
 This process is generally referred to as extraoral digestion.
 The saliva is commonly effective at killing prey substantially larger than the bug itself.

 The legs of some Reduviidae have areas covered in tiny hairs that aid in holding onto their prey while they feed.
 Others, members of the subfamily Phymatinae in particular, have forelegs that resemble those of the praying mantis, and they catch and hold their prey in a similar way to mantises.

 As nymphs, some species cover and camouflage themselves effectively with debris or the remains of dead prey insects.
 The nymphal instars of the species Acanthaspis pedestris present one good example of this behaviour where they occur in Tamil Nadu in India.
 Another well-known species is Reduvius personatus, known as the masked hunter because of its habit of camouflaging itself with dust.
 Some species tend to feed on pests such as cockroaches or bedbugs and are accordingly popular in regions where people regard their hunting as beneficial.
 Reduvius personatus is an example, and some people breed them as pets and for pest control.
 Some assassin bug subfamilies are adapted to hunting certain types of prey; for example, the Ectrichodiinae eat millipedes, and feather-legged bugs eat ants.
 A spectacular example of the latter is Ptilocnemus lemur, an Australian species in which the adult attacks and eats ants, but the nymph waits until the ant bites the feathery tufts on its hind legs, upon which it whips around and pierces the ant's head with its proboscis, and proceeds to feed.